sejori/peko/README.md

     Deno http server receives HTTP requests and matches them to your defined app routes.
 If a route with matching HTTP path and url is found, the route's middleware function is run followed by the handler function.
 </p>
 <p>
-    Peko contains premade Server-Side Rendering (SSR) and Static Asset handlers that can be easily accessed using `Peko.addStaticRoute` or `Peko.addSSRRoute`.
-The Preact example codebase uses <a href="https://preactjs.com">Preact</a> UI components with <a href="https://github.com/preactjs/preact-render-to-string">preact-render-to-string</a> and a simple HTML tagged template for SSR.
+    Peko contains premade Server-Side Rendering (SSR) and Static Asset handlers that can be easily accessed using <code>Peko.addStaticRoute</code> or <code>Peko.addSSRRoute</code>.
+The Preact example codebase uses <a href="https://preactjs.com">Preact</a> UI components with <a href="https://github.com/preactjs/preact-render-to-string">preact-render-to-string</a> and a simple HTML Document Template Literal for SSR.
 </p>
 <p>
-    Advanced templating can be done with <a href="https://github.com/eta-dev/eta">eta</a> - take a look at `/examples/eta-templating`.
-Or for an example of a custom SSR handler that uses Peko's internal Response caching system have a look at `/examples/custom-ssr`!
+    Advanced templating can be done with <a href="https://github.com/eta-dev/eta">eta</a> - take a look at <code>/examples/eta-templating</code>.
+Or for an example of a custom SSR handler that implements Peko's internal Response caching system have a look at <code>/examples/custom-ssr</code>!
 </p>
 <p>
-    Caching only enabled if `config.devMode == false`.
-You can manually edit the config using `Peko.setConfig({ ... })` or keep the default but set `env.ENVIRONMENT = "production"` to test caching locally.
+    Caching only enabled if <code>config.devMode == false</code>.
+You can manually edit the config using <code>Peko.setConfig({ ... })</code> or keep the default but set <code>env.ENVIRONMENT = "production"</code> to test caching locally.
 </p>
 <p>
-    Note: `Peko.addSSRRoute({ ... })` is the only route function that implements caching by default.
+    Note: <code>Peko.addSSRRoute({ ... })</code> is the only route function that implements caching by default.
 </p>
 <h2>Why is this cool?</h2>
 <p>